jsau0309/amencast/documentation/real-time-translation-stepbystep.md

 1.  **`gpu-worker`: TTS Fallback Mode**
     *   **Task:**
-        *   Implement the logic to detect ElevenLabs streaming API failures.
+        *   Implement the logic to detect Cartesia streaming API failures.
         *   If streaming fails, set `useStreamingTTS = false`.
         *   Accumulate translated text until a sentence boundary (., !, ?).
-        *   Send the full sentence to ElevenLabs non-streaming endpoint.
+        *   Send the full sentence to a non-streaming TTS endpoint (if available).
         *   Publish the entire resulting audio file as a single chunk to `translated_audio:<streamId>`.
     *   **Testing:**
-        *   Simulate an ElevenLabs streaming API failure (e.g., by temporarily pointing to a wrong URL or using invalid API key for the streaming endpoint only).
+        *   Simulate a Cartesia streaming API failure (e.g., by temporarily pointing to a wrong URL or using invalid API key for the streaming endpoint only).
         *   Verify that the `gpu-worker` switches to full-sentence mode.
         *   Verify that larger audio chunks (full sentences) are now being sent via Redis and played on the frontend.
         *   Measure the increased latency.